Governor’s education bill stirs concern in Northwest Arkansas’ first public forums on the proposal

 "They'll start cutting the athletic programs, cutting the arts programs, cutting the music programs," he said.

 Farmington forum panelist Jess Piper said she lived in Arkansas and attended Arkansas schools and universities before moving to Missouri.
-Missouri and other states, including Arizona, Iowa and Michigan, already adopted legislation similar to what is now being considered in Arkansas.
+Missouri and other states including Arizona, Iowa and Michigan have already adopted legislation similar to what is now being considered in Arkansas.
 "It hasn't worked in any of those places," Piper said.
 Piper said Missouri teachers were promised raises, but the promises were not kept.

 "They lied," she said.
 "It was all smoke and mirrors."

-Jim Lewis of Lincoln attended the forum and said the loss of tax money when students leave a district, as allowed in the bill, will lead to smaller districts being forced to consolidate.
+Jim Lewis of Lincoln attended the forum and said the loss of tax money when students leave a district, as allowed in the bill, will smaller districts to consolidate.
 A former superintendent of the Lincoln School District, Lewis said smaller districts can't afford the loss of funding.

-"I'd say 75% to 90% of the discussion was about the LEARNS Act" at the Fayetteville chamber event, said Wayne Mays, senior policy adviser for the Fayetteville chamber and organizer of their forum.
+"I'd say 75% to 90% of the discussion was about the LEARNS Act" at the Fayetteville chamber event, said Wayne Mays, senior policy for the Fayetteville chamber and organizer of its forum.

 "Several of the citizens there questioned the haste," Mays said.
 "They said they haven't had time to talk with legislators about it."

-Rep. Steve Unger, R-Springdale, attended the Fayetteville chamber.
-He confirmed much of the discussion was about the LEARNS Act and that even supporters had concerns.
+Rep. Steve Unger, R-Springdale, also attended the Fayetteville event.
+He confirmed that much of the discussion was about the LEARNS Act and that even supporters had concerns.
 "The question we have to ask ourselves is, 'Is the status quo working?'"
 Unger said.
 "When you look at our rankings, the answer is clearly no."

 "We do not produce any perfect documents in that building," Unger said of the state Capitol.
 The LEARNS Act is a good bill but will not get everything right on the first pass, he said.
 Also, much of the bill will still be implemented by state policy and by district school boards in application, he said.

-"This is probably the most comprehensive education reform package I've every seen in my life," Perry told lawmakers at the Rogers meeting.
+"This is probably the most comprehensive education reform package I've ever seen in my life," Perry told lawmakers at the Rogers meeting.
 "We are supportive of the vast majority of this bill.
-Our biggest comment would be to let us help you make this bill a success."
-Constituents and school districts need more of a partnership and more information, he said.
+Our biggest comment would be to let us help you make this bill a success," he said.
+Constituents and school districts need more of a partnership and more information, he added.